Advice for an Eco-Friendly Vacation

 What does travel insurance have to do with being an environmentally conscious international traveler?
 Everything.
 Just because you are traveling green, doesn’t mean you should travel without a quality travel insurance plan.

 If you plan on participating in eco-friendly activities while traveling, such as a cycling or tree planting, travel medical insurance will protect you should an accident or injury occur.
-You will not only have access to quality medical care, but will also have Rx universal pharmacy coverage should you require antibiotics or other prescription medication.
-There are even “Green” Travel Medical plans that offer extra environmental benefits allowing you to offset your carbon footprint.
+You will not only have access to quality medical care but will also have Rx universal pharmacy coverage should you require antibiotics or other prescription medication.

 Travel insurance can also assist you should a direct flight not be possible and you experience travel delays, cancellations or miss a connecting flight.